 About James Newell

-Having earned a Bachelor of Science in Business Administration degree from the University of Nebraska-Lincoln, and being a business owner himself, James is intimately aware of the issues that confront entrepreneurs in today’s economy.
+Being a small business owner himself, and having earned a Bachelor of Science in Business Administration degree from the University of Nebraska, he is well acquainted with entrepreneurship and the process of organizing and running a successful small business.
 He excelled in law school, earning his Juris Doctor with Distinction from the University of Nebraska College of Law.

 There are a few things that all great lawyers and law firms do.
 These are the same principles that guide the Law Office of James Newell.

 First off, great lawyers show their clients, through their words and actions over a period of weeks or years, that they can be trusted to approach every client’s legal issues with the same focus and determination as they would their own.
-Open communication built on trust is important because only when a lawyer has a sufficiently nuanced understanding of his client’s goals and priorities can he work with that client to determine the best possible course of action.
+Open communication built on trust is important because only when a lawyer has a sufficiently nuanced understanding of the client’s goals and priorities can the lawyer work with the client to determine the best possible course of action.

 Great lawyers are experts in their fields of practice.
 They are smart, critical thinkers, they have an overarching understanding as well as very detailed knowledge of the law, and they have carefully honed their instincts for solving nonstandard legal problems.
-They know how to apply the law to the facts succinctly without glossing over important details, they know the importance of creating and repeating a central theme that has an intuitive appeal to a judge or jury, they have a healthy respect for the unforgiving nature of many procedural rules and deadlines, and they are adept at wielding the rules of evidence to admit evidence that’s helpful and keep out evidence that’s prejudicial.
+They know how to apply the law to the facts succinctly without glossing over important details and they have a healthy respect for the unforgiving nature of many procedural rules and deadlines.
 Great lawyers are confident in their judgment but are quick to look to authoritative primary and secondary sources when particular points of law or fact need to be clarified.